volusion/element/content/how-to/preview-block-changes.md

 ## 8. Repeat the Process to Test More Changes

-Repeat steps 1 (Make Changes to Your Block), 2 (Build Your Block), and 3 (Update Your Block), to update your block in _Staging_.
+Repeat steps 1 (Make Changes to Your Block), 2 (Build Your Block), and 3 (Update Your Block) to update your block in _Staging_.

-Then test your changes, and make more changes if necessary.
+Then, test your changes and make more changes if necessary.

 ## 9. Release Your Changes to Your Block Users